luyucia/geo/README.md

 ## geo

-geo is an extension for php.that can help you calculate the distance and encode longitude and latitude to geohash
+geo is an extension for php.that can help you calculate the distance and encode longitude and latitude to geohash.

 # distance
 calculate the distance